While many will welcome the sunshine, many are working in sweltering conditions in around the country.

 Employers have a duty to keep the temperature at a comfortable level and provide clean and fresh air.

 The TUC would like to see a change in the law so that employers must attempt to reduce temperatures if they get above 24°C and workers feel uncomfortable.
-And employers should be obliged to provide sun protection and water.
-We would like ministers to introduce a new absolute maximum indoor temperature, set at 30°C (or 27°C for those doing strenuous jobs), to indicate when work should stop.
-We need a maximum working temperature now - Sign the petition
+Employers should also be obliged to provide sun protection, cold water, and other cooling measures.

-With climate change bringing higher temperatures to the UK, the government needs a plan on how to adapt and keep workers safe.
+With climate change bringing higher temperatures to Britain, the government needs a plan on how to adapt and keep workers safe.

 This interactive guide is for union members and reps who want to learn about the actions they can take to guard against extreme temperatures in the workplace and contribute to the fight against climate change.
 This guide will: